Daehaeng

-Daehaeng Kun Sunim (대행, 大行; 1927-2012) was a Korean Buddhist nun and Seon (禪) master.
+Daehaeng Kun Sunim (1927-2012) was a Korean Buddhist nun and Seon (禪) master.
 She taught monks as well as nuns, and helped to increase the participation of young people in Korean Buddhism.
 She made laypeople a particular focus of her efforts, and broke out of traditional models of spiritual practice, teaching so that anyone could practice, regardless of monastic status or gender.
 She was also a major force for the advancement of Bhikkunis (nuns), heavily supporting traditional nuns’ colleges as well as the modern Bhikkuni Council of Korea.
 The temple she founded, Hanmaum Seon Center, grew to have 15 branches in Korea, with another 10 branches in other countries.

 Life

 Daehaeng Kun Sunim was born in Seoul, Korea, in 1927.
 Her family was originally quite wealthy, and owned large pieces of land stretching from what is now Itaewon down to the Han River.
 Her father was from an old Korean military family, and had continued to secretly support resistance to the Japanese Occupation of Korea.
 As a result, in 1932 or 1933, the Japanese secret police, the Kempeitai, came to arrest him.
 He was warned a few minutes before their arrival and escaped out the back of his home with his family.
 They fled south across the Han River, and lived in the mountains there in a dugout hut.
 Unable to safely contact friends or family, they lived in poverty, having to glean fields for leftover grains of rice or vegetables.

-Daehaeng Kun Sunim often slept outdoors in order to avoid her increasingly angry father.
-Obsessed with the question of why people suffer, she awakened when she was around eight years old.
-She was formally ordained by Hanam Kun Sunim in around 1948, and received Dharma transmission from him at the same time.
+During this time, Daehaeng Kun Sunim wandered the forest and often slept outdoors in order to avoid her increasingly angry and abusive father.
+After two years of extreme neglect and deprivation in the wilderness, her fear of sleeping alone in the mountains vanished one night when she awoke to a warm and comforting presence which she called appa, "daddy," taking this to be her true father and parent.
+Daehaeng would eventually identify this appa with buddha-nature, which she also described as one's inner juingong, or "master who is void".

+Following the end of the second world war, Daehaeng had her head shaved as a postulant (Korean: haengja) by Hanam Kun Sunim at mount Odaesan.
+However, shunning the routine and formal practices of the monastery, she took to a life of intense meditation in neighboring forests, as in her youth.
+In 1950, Daehaeng formally ordained as a novice (Korean: samini), and after the death of Hanam Sunim, and having personally witnessed the chaos of the Korean War, she vowed to intensify her practice.
 She spent many of the years that followed wandering the mountains of Korea, wearing ragged clothes and eating only what was at hand.
-Later, she explained that she hadn't been pursuing some type of asceticism; rather, she was just completely absorbed in entrusting everything to her fundamental Buddha essence and observing how that affected her life.
+Though later, she explained that she hadn't been pursuing some type of asceticism or physical hardship; rather, she was just completely absorbed in entrusting everything to her fundamental Buddha-essence and observing how that affected her life.